-‘I totally felt like Cinderella’: Teen shot in head, left for dead crowned homecoming queen
+‘I totally felt like Cinderella’: Teen shot in head, left for dead crowned Homecoming Queen

 “The homecoming king got down and put my shoe on and I totally felt like Cinderella.
 It was a beautiful moment,” she said.

 It was a moment so many in the community were able to share with her.
-Multiple Green Canyon students and even the principal told KSTU how special Deserae is and how wonderful it is that she is the school’s homecoming queen.
+Multiple Green Canyon students and even the principal told Fox 13 how special Deserae is and how wonderful it is that she is the school’s homecoming queen.

 Deserae is looking forward to graduation and plans to serve a mission for The Church of Jesus Christ of Latter-day Saints when she turns 19.